-Filer, Late Filer & Non-Filer in Pakistan – Complete
+Filer, Late Filer & Non-Filer in Pakistan β Complete Details 2026

-Federal Board of Revenue (FBR) tightening documentation and digitization in
+property, Stock market, certificates, mutual funds.
+As the tax authority called Federal Board of Revenue (FBR) day by day monitoring the documentation and digitization in

 How to define Filer, Late-Filer and Non-Filer

-Becoming a filer is now not a big deal in Pakistan.
+Becoming a filer or late filer is now a difficult process in Pakistan.
 With

-advancements in the tax filing system, anybody can become a filer online
+online and advancement in the tax filing system, any person can be a filer online

-anytime by themselves or with the help of a trusted lawyer or consultant.
+anytime by himself or with the help of a trusted lawyer or consultant.

 Only the following three steps are involved in becoming a